justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code is more convenient for accessing objects and manipulating the data set.
 Tuples replaces the need to create a new class whose sole purpose is to carry around data.

-### Tip #15

-✋ Try to create an Extention Methods to perform common tasks such as conversion, validationn, formatting, parsing, transformation, you name it.
+### Try to create an Extention Methods to perform common tasks such as conversion, validationn, formatting, parsing, transformation, you name it.
 So, instead of doing the following:

 ```
 string dateString = "40/1001/2021";